 After you have lodged a claim, your insurer may get in touch to let you know how your claim is progressing.
 Alternatively, they can also provide you with access to an online claims centre so you can track the progress at any time.

 While insurance claims are generally a streamlined process, they may not always go according to plan.
-If that is the case and you feel that your claim was wrongfully denied or not paid out in full, you can lodge a dispute with the FOS.
+If that is the case and you feel that your claim was wrongfully denied or not paid out in full, you can lodge a dispute with the AFCA.